 This bookshop is also called The Crooked House.
 As per the name, this shop looks like it is going to topple over, but the house structure is still stable.
 (For now...?)

 The bookshop is housed in a 17th century, 3-storey half-timbered building.
-The Crooked House (sometimes known as Sir John Boys House, King’s Gallery, or Old King’s shop) is now the of Lives Bookshop and sells second-hand books to raise money for the homeless.
+The Crooked House (sometimes known as Sir John Boys House, King’s Gallery, or Old King’s shop) is now the Lives Bookshop and sells second-hand books to raise money for the homeless.

 Fun fact: Some claim that the House inspired a passage in Charles Dickens’ David Copperfield.